hugo-ferraro/data-intelligence-diagnosis/MIRRORING_SETUP.md

 - The organization repository may require different credentials than your personal repository

 ### Branch Management
-- The mirroring is configured for the `master` branch
+- The mirroring is configured for the `main` branch
 - If you work on feature branches, you'll need to push them manually to both repositories
 - Consider creating a similar script for other branches if needed

 ### Conflict Resolution
-- Always pull from the organization repository first: `git pull origin master`
+- Always pull from the organization repository first: `git pull origin main`
 - Resolve any conflicts before pushing to either repository
 - The personal repository should always mirror the organization repository